Juan-Jones/earnonlinemoney/content/blog/digital-income-ideas.md

 ### 16. Learn How to Start Freelancing

-Want to learn [how to start freelancing]({{< relref "how-to-start-freelancing" >}})?
+Want to learn how to start freelancing]?
 Freelancing empowers you to turn your skills into a thriving business on your own terms.
 It allows you to work with clients worldwide, bringing their visions to life while continuously growing your expertise.
 Each project presents a new opportunity to showcase your talent and build a strong portfolio.
 Plus, you’ll enjoy the freedom to set your own schedule, designing a career that fits seamlessly into your lifestyle.

 ### 17. Write Greeting Cards